salesforce/bazel-java-sdk/README.md

 The Bazel Eclipse Feature is the Eclipse IDE integration with Bazel, and uses the SDK for the underlying execution of builds and analsis of classpath.

+### Project Management

+We use GitHub features to manage the project and to communicate with the community:

+- [Issues](https://github.com/salesforce/bazel-java-sdk/issues) please ask questions, report problems, and request new features here
+- [Projects](https://github.com/salesforce/bazel-java-sdk/projects) we manage our backlog prioritization here
+- [Releases](https://github.com/salesforce/bazel-java-sdk/releases) released versions of the SDK are published here

 ### Design Tenets

 #### Model the Domain

 Inside this SDK you will find models for the major concepts of Bazel.
-It is our intent to do the tedious but important of modeling the Bazel build system in Java, such that you can leverage the SDK
+It is our intent to do the tedious but important job of modeling the Bazel build system in Java, such that you can leverage the SDK for whatever custom build task is required.
+Our goal is to enable you to build a powerful and effective build tool in less than 100 lines of Java code.

 #### Minimal Dependencies